Broccoli2098/Broccoli2098/README.md

 ### Hi there!
 Welcome to my GitHub profile 👋

 I am a third-year student pursuing Electronics Engineering at IIT (BHU).
-Hailing from the vibrant city of Jaipur, Rajasthan, I am enthusiastic about exploring the fascinating world of programming and continuously expanding my skill set.
+I am enthusiastic about exploring the fascinating world of programming and continuously expanding my skill set.

 🔭 I’m exploring new technologies and brushing up my existing skills